solana-labs/solana/docs/src/cluster/vote-signing.md

 Solana addresses this risk by splitting off a separate _vote signer_ service that evaluates each vote to ensure it does not violate a slashing condition.

-## Validators, Vote Signers, and Stakeholders {#validators-vote-signers-and-stakeholders}
+## Validators, Vote Signers, and Stakeholders

 When a validator receives multiple blocks for the same slot, it tracks all possible forks until it can determine a "best" one.
 A validator selects the best fork by submitting a vote to it, using a vote signer to minimize the possibility of its vote inadvertently violating a consensus rule and getting a stake slashed.